vanityURLs/vanityURLs/README.md

 ### It's bullet proof

 As long as you secure your Github and Cloudflare accounts with robust authentication, there is not much that can go wrong with such simple solution.
 It use the products as designed, there is no hack involved.
+Refer to [Everything you always wanted to know about URL redirection (but were afraid to ask)](doc/url-redirection.md) for more information.

 > Pages uses HTTP validation and needs to hit an HTTP endpoint during validation.
 If another Cloudflare product is in the way (such as Access, a redirect, a Worker, etc.), validation cannot be completed.